pwwang/pipen/docs/cli.md

 - `exec_command(self, args)`: execute the command
   It takes the parsed arguments as argument.
 It should execute the command as you wish.

+### Async CLI plugin

+Same as `pipen.cli.CLIPlugin`, but the `parse_args` and `exec_command` methods are async methods.
+In addition, in order to run some async code post initialization, you may also implement an async method `post_init(self)` that will be called after the plugin is initialized.

 ### loading CLI plugins